orchest/orchest/docs/source/developer_guide/development_workflow.rst

 Orchest supports incremental development by starting Orchest with the ``--dev`` flag.
 This allows you to make code changes that are instantly reflected, without having to build the containers again.

+For development environment, docker must be installed within the linux environment in WSL2.

 .. code-block:: bash

    # Before Orchest can be run in "dev" mode the front-end code has to